Skip to main content

 Debates

-The 75th anniversary of the ECHR, the impact of COVID-19 restrictions on people’s ongoing bereavement, and the court case backlog are on the agenda.
+The 75th anniversary of the ECHR, the impact of COVID-19 restrictions on people’s ongoing bereavement, and the court case backlog were on the agenda.

 Legislation

-From 1pm in Grand Committee, members continue to check and change the Holocaust Memorial Bill.
+From 1pm in Grand Committee, members continued to check and change the Holocaust Memorial Bill.

 Get involved